TLucking/RAS-University/docs/force-control.md

 In hybrid force/motion control, one of the most important design decisions is how to split the task space into motion-controlled and force-controlled directions.
 This is not arbitrary — it should be based on both the task requirements and the physical properties of the robot’s environment.
 We make this decision by distinguishing between:
- * Natural constraints — limitations imposed by the environment that restrict motion or wrench.
+ * ***Natural constraints :*** limitations imposed by the environment that restrict motion or wrench.
 These are not imposed by the robot, but arise from rigid contact (e.g. a table blocks downward motion, or a peg in a hole restricts lateral translation).

-* Artificial constraints — constraints imposed by the controller.
+ * ***Artificial constraints :*** constraints imposed by the controller.
 These are where we actively control either position or force, depending on what the task requires.

 In theory:
 * Force control should be applied along directions that are naturally constrained (e.g. control the contact force along the surface normal).